Davy asks staff to identify past advice where clients may have had a reason to complain

 Turmoil

 Davy has been in turmoil since the Central Bank announced its fine earlier this month.
-It related to a case where 16 Davy staff, including Mr McKiernan and its former deputy chairman, Kyran McLaughlin, secretly bought at a knockdown price a Anglo Irish Bank bond that the firm was retained to sell for Northern Ireland property developer, Patrick Kearney.
+It related to a case where 16 Davy staff, including Mr McKiernan and its former deputy chairman Kyran McLaughlin, secretly bought at a knockdown price an Anglo Irish Bank bond that the firm was retained to sell for Northern Ireland property developer Patrick Kearney.

 He was not told by Davy that it had sold the bond on his behalf to its own senior staff, who wanted to make a profit.